-Additional criteria that come into play for Apple when choosing voices for Siri include the ensuring the voice is “perceived as being compatible with the Siri personality.”
-The Nordic edition of BusinessInsider notes the Siri personality is known to be neutral, professional and somewhat restrained (even when delivering the occasional joke if you provide the right prompt).
+Additional criteria that come into play for Apple when choosing voices for Siri include ensuring the voice is “perceived as being compatible with the Siri personality.”
+The Nordic edition of BusinessInsider notes the Siri personality is known to be neutral, professional, and somewhat restrained (even when delivering the occasional joke if you provide the right prompt).

 Google’s use of John Legend’s voice appears to show celebrity status is likely to play a role in the voices it uses for its assistant.